Ellis County Emergency Service District (ESD) 9 Fiscal Overview

 Additional funding could help reduce emergency response times, upgrade equipment, and improve overall public safety.
 If ongoing revenue efforts succeed, ESD 9 may begin long-term planning to increase staffing, enhancing emergency response capabilities and firefighter safety.

 Revenue increases could also support efforts to improve ESD 9’s Insurance Services Office (ISO) rating, which currently stands at an 8.
-This rating can affect homeowners’ insurance premiums, often making them higher.
+This rating can affect homeowners’ insurance premiums, often making premiums higher.
 The ISO evaluates fire protection services on a scale of 1 to 10, with 10 being the worst.
 It considers three primary factors: fire alarm and communication systems, fire department resources like staffing, equipment, and training, and the water supply system.
 By strengthening fire protection services, ESD 9 may be able to improve its ISO rating, potentially lowering insurance costs for residents.

 Where is the Station within ESD 9?